aswatisrl/vidi-mqtt-driver/README.md

 ```
 Caveat: passing the passwords as environment variables you cannot have a `=` character in your password.

 #### Service `coap-gateway`
-In case you disabled the anonymous login in the MQTT section of the `compose.yaml` file, you need to open the file `config-gateway/config.properties` with a text editor and populate the `MQTT.USERNAME` and `MQTT.PASSWORD` with the username and password you specified for the CoAP Gateway user in the `compose.yaml` file (service *vernemq*)
+In case you disabled the anonymous login in the MQTT section of the `compose.yaml` file, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` with the username and password you specified for the service *vernemq*

 # Launch the VIDI MQTT Driver
 Launch the driver with the command